Biomimicry Prototype Project: Sustainable design inspired by rolly pollies – SCOPES-DF

 (25 minutes)

-The teacher will organize students into groups of three.
-Students will share their individual ideas with their group members.
-The group will then decide whether to:
+Collaborative Design: The teacher will organize students into groups of three.
+Each student will present their individual concepts, after which the group must decide on a final direction by choosing to:

 (15 minutes)

-• What characteristic(s) of rolly pollies will your design imitate?
+• Which specific characteristic(s) of a rolly pollie does your design imitate?

-• Please explain your sketch and how your invention works.
+• Can you explain your sketch and the mechanics of how your invention works?

-• How will your design be sustainable in terms of production and consumption?
+• How does your design ensure sustainability in its production and consumption?

 Between Days Five and Six, the teacher may 3D print selected designs created in Tinkercad.
 Some students may prefer to present their digital prototype directly from the computer, while others may choose to present a 3D printed model.